madbence/node-drawille-canvas/README.md

 ### c.moveTo(x, y)

-Moves the starting point of the next segment to the given coordinates.
+Move the starting point of the next segment to the given coordinates.

 ### c.lineTo(x, y)

-Connects the starting point with the given point with a straight line.
+Connect the starting point with the given point with a straight line.

 ### c.stroke()